mahee-miah/myLearningTools/README.md

 That is it for now.
 PS: I won't type here in the morning or the evening I will only type here in the afternoon.

+### June 25, 2020

+Today my dad installed emacs with spacemacs configration.
+My dad said that if I learn emacs properly then I do not need to switch to another editor throughout my life.